How a Low-Carb/High Fat Diet Can Help Resolve Insulin Resistance–A Key Factor In Chronic Illness

 Are there any studies to support the carnivore diet?

-There is a limited amount of scientific research on the carnivore diet, which is a diet that consists primarily of animal products such as meat, fish, and eggs, with little to no plant-based foods.
-Most of the studies that have been conducted on the carnivore diet are case studies or anecdotal reports, rather than randomized controlled trials (RCTs) or other rigorous scientific studies.
+There is limited scientific research on the carnivore diet, which consists primarily of animal products such as meat, fish, and eggs, with little to no plant-based foods.
+Most of the studies conducted on the carnivore diet are case studies or anecdotal reports, rather than randomized controlled trials (RCTs) or other rigorous scientific studies.

 One small study published in the International Journal of Environmental Research and Public Health in 2020 followed 38 people who followed a carnivore diet for an average of seven months.
 The study found that participants experienced improvements in several markers of health, including weight loss, reduced inflammation, and improved insulin sensitivity.
 However, the study was limited by its small sample size and lack of a control group, and further research is needed to confirm these findings.

-Another case study published in the Journal of Medical Case Reports in 2018 described a patient with an autoimmune condition called rheumatoid arthritis who followed a carnivore diet and experienced significant improvements in symptoms over the course of a year.
+Another case study published in the Journal of Medical Case Reports in 2018 described a patient with an autoimmune condition called rheumatoid arthritis who followed a carnivore diet and experienced significant improvements in symptoms for a year.
+For more information on the evidence based research concerning the carnivore diet, please see the video at the bottom of this article.

 The case of Vilhjalmur Stefansson